 2 Other Indicators Show That Stocks Are Significantly Overvalued

 Another key valuation metric also suggests that stocks are significantly overvalued.
 According to the Case Shiller cyclically adjusted price-to-earnings (CAPE) ratio, the S&P 500 is overvalued by 75%!
 The 10-year average is around 16.
-On January 19, 2017, it was at 28.06.
+It is at 30.05 at the time of this writing.

-That means, for every $1.00 of earnings a company makes, investors are willing to pay $28.06.
+That means for every $1.00 of earnings a company makes, investors are willing to pay $29.19.
 The ratio has only been higher once, in 2000, at the height of the dotcom bubble.
 It was at 30.00 in 1929, right before Black Tuesday.
 In each case, it was followed by a crash.
 (Source: “Online Data Robert Shiller,” Yale University, last accessed January 19, 2017.)

-According to Nobel-winning economist Robert Shiller, the euphoria after Trump won the election has sent the markets into a frenzy of greed and irrationality that could send stocks plunging in a rerun of the 1929 stock market crash.
+According to Nobel Prize-winning economist Robert Shiller, the euphoria after Trump won the election has sent the markets into a frenzy of greed and irrationality that could send stocks plunging in a rerun of the 1929 stock market crash.

 Warren Buffett and investors may have to wait a bit for that kind of crash to materialize.
 The early days of Trump will create a boom.
 But that too will end, when the Case Shiller P/E ratio gets closer to 45, where it was before the dotcom bust.
 (Source: “Trump will carry Wall Street to the giddy heights of the 1920s before a fantastic crash, economists warn,” The Telegraph, January 18, 2017.)